I decided to take a little break from writing yesterday and go for an adventure with my daughter at the Rising Sun Country Park.

 The idea behind this kind of sound therapy is that the sound waves travel through you and begin to heal your body with vibrations.

 This is something I feel like I could do with right now, but in the meantime I will just have to settle for walks in nature.
 Here are some photo’s I took yesterday of our adventure.

 My daughter is fascinated with flowers at the moment.
 She picks them wherever we go.
-I wrote a poem for her called wild flowers.
-You can read it here:

 When my son got home from school we made some yummy home made pizza’s (I was craving comfort food).